|speaking at CPAC in Washington D.C. on February 12, 2011. (Photo credit: Wikipedia)|

 The political left attempts to suppress speech that offends their politically correct sensibilities, focusing on racism, sexism, and other forms of perceived intolerance.
 They believe that our freedom of speech is tied to a responsibility to embrace multiculturalism, respect human diversity, and foster unity.
 Thus, they are appalled by Ann Coulter's homophobia, Mel Gibson's anti-Semitism, or Massachussetts Gov. Mitt Romney's racism.

 Underlying both of these positions appears to be the perception that one has a right not to be offended.
 In this way, the left's opposition to racism starts to sound quite similar to the right's opposition to sex on TV.
-I'm not trying to gloss over the differences, but I am arguing that a perceived right not to be offended is involved with both.
+I'm not trying to gloss over the differences or suggest that the two approaches are equivalent, but I am arguing that a perceived right not to be offended is involved with both.

 I do not believe in any sort of right not to be offended.
 Nobody has this right, including me.
+I have no right not to be offended.
 I have no right not to have my feelings hurt.
 I have no right not to be criticized.
-Nothing should be off limits - not race, not politics, not religion.

 So what are we to do when we are confronted with views we don't like?
 Change the channel, walk away, speak out in protest, vote, etc. Ann Coulter has the right to put her foot in her mouth; I have the right to hope she chokes on it.